wmorgan/dcos-docs/1.7/usage/storage/persistent-volume.md

 1. Create a new Marathon application via the web interface.
 1. Click the Volumes tab.
 1. Choose the size of the volume or volumes you will use.
 Be sure that you choose a volume size that will fit the needs of your application; you will not be able to modify this size after you launch your application.
-1. Specify the container path, from which your application will read and write data.
+1. Specify the container path from which your application will read and write data.
 The container path must be non-nested and cannot contain slashes e.g. `data`, but not  `../../../etc/opt` or `/user/data/`.
+If your application requires such a container path, [use this configuration](#nested-paths).
 1. Click Create.

 ## Running stateful PostgreSQL on Marathon